There are a number of ways to watch HGTV without cable on a Smart TV, Roku or Amazon Fire TV Stick.

 A subscription costs $69.99 per month.
 You also get unlimited access to Disney+, ESPN+ and Hulu’s on-demand library.

-Subscribers get 50 hours of Cloud DVR.
+Subscribers get unlimited Cloud DVR.
 Hulu’s channel lineup has local NBC ABC and FOX stations across the U.S.

 You can watch live TV on two screens at once.